wenbai2001/Warnock.Z-buffer/README.md

 # Warnock.Z-buffer
-Warnock &amp; Z-buffer Algorithm implementation using VS Qt Tools and OpenGL /psr Import two or more obj models and implement warnock/z-buffer algorithm to view occlusion results
+Warnock &amp; Z-buffer Algorithm implementation using VS Qt Tools and OpenGL \n Import two or more obj models and implement warnock/z-buffer algorithm to view occlusion results